cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 > Users can access the service through REST APIs, Python SDK, or our
 > web-based interface in the Azure OpenAI Studio.

-Note: This presentation isn't about the **generative AI** functionality available in OpenAI.
+Note: This presentation isn't about the **Generative AI** functionality available in OpenAI.
 But we'll use OpenAI to vectorize our data.

 See [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/).